-As an ensemble singer (soprano), Josephine regularly performs with UK leading choirs such as EXAUDI, Tenebrae, The Tallis Scholars, The Erebus Ensemble, Philharmonia Voices and Britten Sinfonia Voices.
-She sang with the London Contemporary Orchestra on Radiohead's latest album A Moon Shaped Pool (2016) and is a founding member of the new vocal ensemble SHARDS which first performed as part of Nils Frahm's weekend festival 'Possibly Colliding' at the Barbican (2016).
+As an ensemble singer (soprano), Josephine regularly performs with UK leading choirs including Tenebrae, The Tallis Scholars, EXAUDI, The Erebus Ensemble, Philharmonia Voices and Britten Sinfonia Voices.
+With the London Contemporary Orchestra, she has sung on Radiohead's latest album A Moon Shaped Pool (2016) as well as on Thom Yorke's score for the 2018 film Suspiria.
+She is a founding member of vocal ensemble SHARDS, frequent collaborators with Erased Tapes artists including Nils Frahm.

-Josephine was part of the Maîtrise de Radio France -the French radio children's choir- as a teenager, and went on to being a choral scholar at Clare College, Cambridge as an undergraduate.
-Whilst at Cambridge she sang the roles of Yniold in Debussy's Pelléas et Mélisande (Cambridge University Opera Society, West Road Concert Hall) and Filia in Carissimi's Jephte (Clare College Choir, France tour).
+Josephine was part of the Maîtrise de Radio France, the French radio children's choir, as a teenager, and was a choral scholar at Clare College, Cambridge as an undergraduate.
+Whilst at Cambridge she sang the roles of Yniold in Debussy's Pelléas et Mélisande with the Cambridge University Opera Society, and Filia in Carissimi's Jephte with Clare College Choir.